 - Telehealth visits by phone or video, 24/7/365

 - Behavioral telehealth visits with therapists and psychiatrists by phone or video

 - a personal healthcare pro to help navigate our complicated healthcare system – research medical pricing, find providers, negotiate bills

-- access to 9 savings networks for prescription, dental, vision, chiropractic, lab tests, scans and more
+- savings networks for prescription, dental, vision and more

 Whether employees are on the health plan or not, these tools fill a LOT of “cracks in the pavement.”
 Not only that, you’ve now become the person who brought a retention solution to help your client stand out in this tight labor market without a huge cost – positioning yourself as a strategic consultant.